 Know the signs

 If you know the signs of hearing loss, you may be more likely to get your ears checked and to encourage others who are showing the symptoms to get their hearing checked.

-If you are living with hearing loss, you can still take the above measures to protect your remaining hearing.
-But there's also much you can do this new year to improve your hearing, especially if you are not currently treating your hearing loss.
+If you are living with hearing loss, you can prevent it from getting worse.
+Beyond that, there is so much you can do this new year to improve your hearing.

-Have your general practitioner perform a simple hearing test and then refer you to an audiologist for further testing.
-This is important because an audiogram can reveal exactly what type and degree of hearing loss you have.
-Your audiologist or hearing health professional can then assess the best solutions for you, including hearing aids or other assistive listening devices.
+Find a local hearing healthcare professional who can check your hearing.
+A hearing test can reveal exactly what type and degree of hearing loss you have.
+Your hearing health professional can find the best solutions for you, including hearing aids or other assistive listening devices.

 If you've been putting off getting hearing aids, maybe this is the year to try them out.
-Many clinics have hearing aids that you can try for a few weeks or months before buying them to see if they're the right solution for you.
-You can also try out assistive listening devices like personal amplifiers, which can be great for one-on-one or small group chats, such as at lunch or in the car.
+Many clinics offer no-obligation trial periods so you can experience hearing aids firsthand and ensure you have the best solution before committing financially.
+You can also try assistive listening devices like personal amplifiers which can be great for one-on-one or small group chats.

 Practice better communication strategies